Pablitinho/Udacity_Term2_MPC/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

+In order to determinate the prediction horizon T = N*dt we must take into account some factors.
+The first one is that we do not need long values of T due in real world the reaction is done in a short time.
+The value of the number of time steps N, must be small in our case should have a value in the range of 10-15 with a delta time dt of 0.1.
+In this case we will have a prediction horizon of 1-1.5 seconds.
+It is important to remark that the when we increase the number of timesteps the performance of the system decrease drastically.

 ## Polynomial Fitting and MPC Preprocessing

+In order to generate the polynomial, it is needed transform from World Coordinate System (WCS) to Vehicle Coordinate System (VCS).
+This is done by subtracting the vehicle position and rotating according to the heading of the car.
+Once we have this transformation we can apply the polynomial fitting of 3th degree by mean of the function polyfit().

+Due we are working in VCS we have 0º in the heading (psi) and x and y are 0.
+We must take this into account in order to estimate the prediction of the state (Figure 1).

 ## Model Predictive Control with Latency

+In order to simulate a real conditions in a car, a delay of 100 ms is included before sending the JSON message.
+In this case we simulate a delay in real circumstances with the recieved data and the actuators.

 ## Dependencies

 * cmake >= 3.5